Don’t Just Take Our Word For It

 Corporate / Mergers and Acquisitions

-Sector expertise in the technology and hospitality sectors, advising clients, including several South East-based multinationals, on corporate and commercial matters.
-Experienced in cross-border matters, particularly with Europe.
-Recent involvement in sales and acquisitions of IFA businesses.
+Sector expertise in the technology and housing sectors, advising clients, including several South East-based multinationals, on corporate and commercial matters.
+Experienced in cross-border matters involving in Europe and further afield.
+Also demonstrates prowess in related banking and restructuring work as part of a broad corporate finance offering.

 Regional firm with a national reach.
 Advises charities on commercial issues, including real estate projects, transactions and mergers as well as fund-raising and contractual matters.
 Acts for all manner of third-sector organisations, with a particular focus on faith-based and medical charities.
 Also provides regulatory support.